AndriyNHT/AndriyNHT/README.md

 - 👋 Hi, I’m Andriy Kalandyak
-- 👀 I’m  software engineer at Nyhetsthenester AS in Stavanger, Norway https://nyhetstjenester.no/
+- 👀 I’m  software engineer at Neetly AS in Stavanger, Norway https://neetly.no/
-- 📫 How to reach me - post@nyhetstjenester.no
+- 📫 How to reach me - andriy@neetly.no

 Skills